Single Master’s-Level Business Courses

 MGT 86500 Business Organization and Management

 This course is a study of organizational culture and its influence on organizational behavior, employee attitudes, productivity and business operations.
-It covers the historical evolution of management, organizational design, motivation, team building, leadership, change management, culture, strategic planning, and critical implementation/control elements vital to successful management and strategy.
-Social responsibility, ethics, globalization, and futures are also emphasized.Learning Outcomes:
+It covers the historical evolution of management, organizational design, motivation, change management, culture, strategic planning, and critical implementation/control elements vital to successful management and strategy.
+Social responsibility, ethics, and globalization are also emphasized.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor.